katherine-payne/react-qwixx/README.md

 # React Qwixx

 Scorecard for the dice game Qwixx, built with React.
+Enforces game rules and automatically calculates score.

 ## Setup